Workforce equalities annual report 2022/2023

 37.10%

-This table shows our 2022 National Staff Survey results comparing feedback from White and Ethnic Minority staff
+This table shows our 2022 National Staff Survey results comparing feedback from White and Ethnic Minority staff.

 The experience of disabled colleagues is disproportionally worse than colleagues who do not have a disability.
 Our staff network group aimed at supporting colleagues with a disability has been engaged in designing our programmes that are aimed at improving their experience at work.